FastForward, Credentials for a Career that Matters

 Veterans Affairs (VA)

 Active duty service members, veterans, and their qualified dependents may be eligible for VA education benefits.
-Thomas Nelson provides services and information to assist students in establishing eligibility for and receipt of VA education benefits.
+Virginia Peninsula provides services and information to assist students in establishing eligibility for and receipt of VA education benefits.
 The Department of Veterans Affairs determines student eligibility for benefits.

 For Workforce Development classes, the VA may pay tuition and fees directly to the College if a student is using Post 9-11 or Veteran Readiness & Employment benefits.
 Students using Chapter 35 (DEA), Chapter 30 (MGIB-A), and Chapter 1606 (MGIB-S) will receive a monthly stipend from the VA based on enrollment; thus, these students will be required to pay tuition and fees upon enrolling in classes.